Last Updated on December 23, 2022 by Janine

 There is a special branch of Catholicism in Mexico named “Guadalupanos,” and the Virgen de Guadalupe serves as the idol and symbol for most of them.

-The legend says that on December 12th, the Virgin appeared to a man named Juan Diego.
+Legend says that on December 12th, the Virgin appeared to a man named Juan Diego.

-She ordered him to start the process of building her a temple, and as proof to the clergy, he brought an ayate (a piece of fabric made of maguey plants) with flowers that had her image woven into it.
+She ordered him to start the process of building her a temple, and as proof to the clergy, he brought an ayate (a piece of fabric made of maguey plants) with flowers that had her image

 Though initially skeptical, the bishop finally saw the Virgin appear and deemed that it was indeed necessary to build a church on that spot as she requested.

-Mexicans celebrate her day by holding a big mass in La Basílica de Guadalupe, which is built on Tepeyac hill in Mexico City.
+Mexicans celebrate her day by holding a big mass in La Basílica de Guadalupe, which is built on Tepeyac Hill in Mexico City.

 Each year, millions of people travel from all around the country to attend the mass at the Basilica de Guadalupe.
+Some of them travel thousands of miles on foot, and others arrive by bike or in cars and buses.

 In the days leading up to December 12th, it’s common to see caravans of people traveling in the direction of Mexico City for the mass.

-They decorate their vehicles (whatever they may be) with balloons, lights, and crosses and toot horns or blast music as they make the journey.
+They decorate their vehicles (whatever they may be) with balloons, lights, and crosses, and toot horns or blast music as they make the journey.

 How to participate in the Día de la Virgen de Guadalupe in Mexico: